chaijs/chai-as-promised/README.md

 var chaiAsPromised = require("chai-as-promised");

 chai.use(chaiAsPromised);

+// Then either:
+var expect = chai.expect;
+// or:
+var assert = chai.assert;
+// or:
+chai.should();
+// according to your preference of assertion style
 ```

 You can of course put this code in a common test fixture file; for an example using [Mocha][], see [the Chai as Promised tests themselves][fixturedemo].